DigitalPublishingToolkit/Money-Lab-Reader/docs/1_1-Hart_Keith.md

 lawless.
 The crisis should rather be seen as an irreversible moment in the history of money, occasioned by the collapse of the money system that the world lived by in the 20th century.
-This has been unraveling since the U.S. dollar went off gold in 1971, a new regime of floating currencies emerged, and money derivatives were invented.
+This has been unraveling since the U.S. Dollar went off gold in 1971, a new regime of floating currencies emerged, and money derivatives were invented.
 As the need for international cooperation intensifies, the disconnection between world economy and national political institutions makes finding effective